vinceimbat/vinceimbat.github.io/content/newsletters/index.md

 I have two active newsletters, which you get when you leave your email address below.

-### Uman (monthly) — January 2022 to Present (23 issues)
+### Umán (monthly) — January 2022 to Present (23 issues)

-_**Uman**_ is the Pangasinan word for change.
-I started it to keep track of the monthly changes I undergo in my projects, studies, and goals but it became this exercise that weaves spirituality, walking, writing, and photography in an essay.
+_**Umán**_ is a Pangasinan word that means to change, repair, or repeat.
+I started it in 2022 to keep track of the monthly progress of my projects and studies but it later became this experimental weaving of the creative artifacts I produce from my daily studies, readings, journaling, and walks.

-Check the _**Uman**_ archives [here](uman).
+Check the _**Umán**_ archives [here](uman).

 ### The Long Walk (occasional) — October 2022 to Present (38 issues)

-_**The Long Walk**_ is a newsletter I send occasionally.
-It contains new or work-in-progress essays, poems, short notes, and photographs.
-I also share announcements about new walks in this newsletter.
+_**The Long Walk**_ is a newsletter featuring essays engaging with specific subject matters related to walking, literature, photography, and spirituality.
+They are published spontaneously to accommodate the natural arrival and progress of my thinking on such matters.
+I also use this newsletter to announce upcoming walks, new projects, and new writings.

 Check the _**The Long Walk**_ archives [here](tlw).